blahosyl/task-manager-frontend/README.md

 This page has the information and layout that a user is likely to want to see, which is why it is the starting page for logged-in users.

-Since the size of the task cards in this view is the smallest of all, the content of the Task cards shown on this view is the most minimal/compact.
+Since the size of the task cards in this view is the smallest of all, the content of the task cards shown in this view is the most minimal/compact.
 This is governed by the conditional rendering logic in `Task.js`.

 The conditional color scheme, watch/unwatch and stretched link functionalities work just like on the [Task List page](#task-list-page).